Learn Real Estate Investing via Real Estate Start School and Retire Early with Real Estate

 Retire Early with Real Estate

-Chad was kind enough to share an advanced digital copy of his first book with me, and it’s available from Amazon on September 13th, 2018 (two days from this publication) starting at a penny under $10 for the Kindle version.
-It’s also available from Bigger Pockets with some video extras, but the digital version will cost you double Amazon’s price, and the print version is showing a 1-2 week shipping date.
+Chad was kind enough to share a copy of his first book with me, and it’s available from Amazon starting at a penny under $10 for the Kindle version and currently under $17 for the paperback.
+It’s also available from Bigger Pockets at a higher price with some video extras.

-Personally, I haven’t been much of a real estate investor.
-I’ve been a reluctant landlord in a couple different situations after moving out, but when I analyze the returns compared to what I put in, those were certainly suboptimal investments.
+Personally, although I have purchased several homes, I haven’t been much of a real estate investor.
+I’ve been a reluctant landlord in a couple of different situations after moving out, but when I analyze the returns compared to what I put in, those were certainly suboptimal investments.
 Reading the 300-page book confirmed those suspicions for me.

 Do What Matters

 This mantra is a consistent theme across his website and throughout the book.
 He recognizes that what matters to him may be different than what matters to you or me, but it’s important to understand what that is.
-Retiring early should not put an individual into a state of perpetual idle leisure, but rather in a better position to spend more time doing things that matter to them.
+Retiring early should not puts individuals into a state of perpetual idle leisure, but rather in a better position to spend more time doing things that matter to them.

 “Sleep more.
 Relax in the morning.
 Sit on a rocking chair.